 6. Castro Lima V, de Moraes CG, Gentile RC, Sidoti PA, Santos Prata T, Liebmann JM, Will DV, Tello C, Rosen RB.
 Combined Baerveldt Glaucoma Implant and Scleral Buckling Surgery for Patients with Retinal Detachment and Coexisting Glaucoma.
 Journal of Glaucoma 2013;22:294-300.

-The New York Eye and Ear Infirmary Eye Trauma Service is New York City's premier specialty facility dedicated solely to the care of the severely injured eyes and related tissues.
+The Eye Trauma Service at NYEE is New York City's premier specialty facility dedicated solely to the care of the severely injured eyes and related tissues.
 It is an integrated multi-specialty service with Board Certified eye surgeons representing the Anterior Segment, Retina and Oculoplastics Services

 The "Eye Trauma Hot Line" phone system provides access to the Center’s triage officer 24 hours a day.
 Patients are referred from private doctor’s offices, Emergency Rooms, and other facilities from the tri-state area, as well as internationally.